 The Bodhisatta was once a royal treasurer.
-On the same day his son was born, one of his slaves also gave birth to a son.
-The two boys grew up together and the Bodhisatta allowed the slave boy to get an education.
+On the same day the Bodhisatta’s son was born, one of his slaves also gave birth to a son.
+The two boys grew up together, and the Bodhisatta allowed the slave boy to get an education.

 When the slave boy came of age, the Bodhisatta employed him as his private secretary.
 The slave knew that any mistake he made would not be forgiven—he would be beaten, imprisoned, branded, and fed slave’s food—so he came up with a plan to leave the city and live free.
 He forged a letter to a merchant living out at the border saying he was the royal treasurer’s son and had been sent there to unite the two families by marrying the merchant’s daughter.
 Since the letter had the official seal and the slave came in handsome dress and with perfumes and other appropriate gifts, the plan worked.
-The merchant believed he really was the treasurer’s son and he gladly gave his daughter to the slave.
-He lived a life of luxury, but he was arrogant and constantly criticized the food, clothes, and other things he was given as being too provincial.
+The merchant believed he was the treasurer’s son and he gladly gave his daughter to the slave.
+He lived a life of luxury, but he was arrogant and constantly criticized his food, clothes, and other things as too provincial.

-The Bodhisatta, meanwhile, had his people search all over the kingdom for his missing slave and eventually they located him.
-The Bodhisatta, angry over what his slave had done, went to bring him back.
-When news that the king’s treasurer was coming to the border region the slave knew he was the reason for the visit and he wondered what he should do.
-Running away meant giving up his good life, so he decided to plead for mercy and hope the Bodhisatta would not expose his lie.
+The Bodhisatta, meanwhile, had his people search all over the kingdom for his missing slave, and eventually they located him.
+Angry over what his slave had done, the Bodhisatta went to bring him back.
+When news spread that the king’s treasurer was coming to the border region, the slave knew he was the reason for the visit, and he wondered what he should do.
+Running away meant giving up his good life, so he chose to plead for mercy and hope the Bodhisatta would not expose his lie.